Puno: Overview

-Geography

 Climate

-Puno features an alpine climate (ETH, according to the Köppen climate classification).
+Puno features a subtropical highland climate (Köppen: Cwb, Trewartha: Cwlk).

 As Puno is located at such a high elevation, it experiences more extreme weather conditions than would be expected for its tropical latitude.
 The average annual temperature is about 8.4 °C, and the weather never gets overly warm.
-During the winter months from June to August, night-time temperatures usually drop well below 0 °C. At this high altitude, the rays of the sun are very strong.
-Most of the annual precipitation falls during the southern hemisphere summer, with the winter months being very dry.
+During the winter from June to August, night-time temperatures usually drop below 0 °C. At this high altitude, the rays of the sun are very strong.
+Most of the annual precipitation falls during the Southern Hemisphere summer, with the winters being very dry.

 Folklore

 Music and dance are typical parts of the Puno folklore.
 The most important dances are the Wifala de Asillo, the Ichu Carnival, the Tuntuna, the Khashua de Capachica, the Machu-tusuj, the Kcajelo, and the Pandilla Puneña.